This Is Your Strange and Beautiful Life

 Erica-J-Schmidt-Writer-Montreal

 Follow and subscribe for interviews with fabulous folks who may—or may not—have had the chance to transform their lives into spectacular TED talks.
-For best results, check out the pod on Apple Podcasts and Spotify.
-Get in touch to subscribe to my newsletter.
-If you love dogs, you’ll love my merch!
-And to further support my work, click on THE DONATE BUTTON below.
-Infinite thanks for listening, reading, and cheering me on through this Strange and Beautiful Life.
+For best results, you can find the pod on Apple Podcasts and Spotify.

 THE DONATE BUTTON